darhonbek/resume_templates/README.md

 - Improved \<testability / scalability / stability> of the \<app / system> by \<X>% by replacing \<LEGACY ARCHITECTURE NAME> with \<NEW ARCHITECTURE NAME>.
 > Improved testability of the app by 50% by replacing MVC architecture with MVVM.

+> Improved app's crash free rate from 80% to 99.8% by writing 4,000 unit tests that helped to identify 30 defects and fix them.

 - Developed \<ARCHITECTURE NAME>, \<ARCHITECTURE EXPLANATION>.
 That allowed to \<LIST OF BENEFITS>.
 > Developed backend driven UI architecture, where screens and interactions are defined by JSON.
 That allowed to instantly push updates to users without them having to update the app.
 Think of it as a mobile browser engine.